andrekolodochka/ogn/OGN-receiver-setup.md

+These instructions are geared for headless installation (that's without a need for keyboard and monitor connected to Raspberry Pi).
+Well, at least for the most part, you still have to connect to RPI to configure WiFi and enable SSH.
+I created a custom RPI image which has those already pre-configured for my home wifi so I can skip the step #1 below.

 Set up SD card with [Raspberry Pi OS Lite image](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit).

 <details>
-  <summary>Configure WiFi and SSH</summary>
+  <summary>1.
+Configure WiFi and SSH</summary>
+  Skipt this step if using pre-confgured RPI image
-  1. Use instructions on [How to configure RPI for headless set up with WiFi and SSH](https://styxit.com/2017/03/14/headless-raspberry-setup.html) to configure WiFi and SSH before using SD card in Raspberry Pi.
+  01. Use instructions on [How to configure RPI for headless set up with WiFi and SSH](https://styxit.com/2017/03/14/headless-raspberry-setup.html) to configure WiFi and SSH before using SD card in Raspberry Pi.
 Use the following as the content of wpa_supplicat.conf file:

   ```ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1